GregWickham/WordNet_Editor_WPF/index.md

 ![Word sense navigator - descendant](/images/Word_sense_navigator_descendent.jpg)

-If we double-click **descendent** in the list of words derived from **descend**, **descendent** becomes the new focus of the word senses navigator:
+If we double-click **descendent** in the related Derivations list, **descendent** becomes the new focus of the word senses navigator:

 ![Word sense navigator - descendent focused](/images/Word_sense_navigator_descendent_focused.jpg)

-The adjective word sense **descendent** is linked to a different synset than the verb synset **"move downward and lower, but not necessarily all the way"**.
-To make the "descendent" synset the focus of the synset navigator, you can drag its word sense header and drop it onto the synset gloss header:
+The adjective word sense **descendent** is linked to a different synset than the verb synset **move downward and lower, but not necessarily all the way**.
+To make the **descendent** synset the focus of the synset navigator, you can drag its word sense header and drop it onto the synset gloss header:

 ![Drag word sense and drop it onto synset gloss](/images/DragWordSenseToSynset.gif)